 Sponsors, who are currently all members of Calfee’s Management Committee, will participate in a training session and commit to active participation in the program.

 While participation in the Sponsorship program is not a guarantee of career advancement, promotions or placement into specific roles for participants, our goal is that this program will provide for a more equitable career journey and support the advancement goals of those participating in the program.

-Calfee's Diversity & Inclusion Committee developed a strategic plan and overview to help guide its efforts and communicate its work with Calfee attorneys, staff members, clients and friends of the firm.
+Calfee's Diversity, Equity & Inclusion Committee developed a strategic plan and overview to help guide its efforts and communicate its work with Calfee attorneys, staff members, clients and friends of the firm.

-In mid-2020 the Committee held small group sessions for all Calfee employees discussing race, diversity and equality in the workplace.
-During these sessions, employees were asked to provide candid feedback on the current status of diversity at Calfee, ideas and thoughts for improvement, and ways to increase transparency in diversity and inclusion initiatives.
+In mid-2020, the Committee held small group listening sessions for all Calfee employees discussing race, diversity and equality in the workplace.
+During these sessions, employees were asked to provide candid feedback on the current status of diversity at Calfee, ideas and thoughts for improvement, and ways to increase transparency in diversity, equity and inclusion initiatives.

 Following the small group sessions, the Committee reviewed all of the feedback received and then created the strategic overview, which provides information on the group's current focus and action items, action items completed within the last year, and a listing of Calfee's ongoing sponsorships and programs.

-In January 2021, Calfee's Diversity & Inclusion Committee developed an internal D&I Update to the Firm, detailing actions taken in 2020 and the action steps planned for 2021.
-If you would like to review the 2021 D&I Update, please contact your Calfee attorney or the Diversity & Inclusion Committee Chair, Kim Moses.
+In January 2021, Calfee's Diversity, Equity & Inclusion Committee developed an internal DEI Update to the Firm, detailing actions taken in 2020 and the action steps planned for 2021.
+If you would like to review the 2021 DEI Update, please contact your Calfee attorney or the Diversity, Equity & Inclusion Committee Chair, Kim Moses.